Zudoku

 kraft cloud deploy -e POSTGRES_PASSWORD=unikraft -e PGDATA=/volume/postgres -v postgres:/volume -p 5432:5432/tls -M 1024 .

 Your deployment is a standard PostgreSQL installation.
-Customizing the deployment generally means providing a different environment.
+Customizing the deployment means providing a different environment.

 An obvious one is to use a different database password when starting PostgreSQL.
 For that you use a different POSTGRES_PASSWORD environment variable when starting the PostgreSQL instance.

-You could also a different location to mount your volume or set additional configuration options.
+You could also a different location to mount your volume or set extra configuration options.

-And, of course, you can use the PostgreSQL instance in conjunction with a frontend service, see the guide here.
-However, in that case make sure to disable scale-to-zero if you plan to use the DB internally.
+You can use the PostgreSQL instance in conjunction with a frontend service, see the guide here.
+But in that case make sure to disable scale-to-zero if you plan to use the DB internally.

 Support for scale-to-zero for internal instances is coming soon.